1. Marco Polo

 If your child is too young to read by themselves, then read for them.
-Ask what their favourite books are and enjoy the stories together.
+Ask what their favorite books are and enjoy the stories together.

 Try changing the main character’s name to your child’s name for added fun and engagement.

-See our reccommended kids books for babysitters for iconic stories along with activity ideas that follow-on to keep the kids entertained.
+See our recommended kids books for babysitters for iconic stories along with activity ideas that follow on to keep the entertainment going.

 Let them make something they can be proud of.

-Paint your billy cart in exciting colours when you’ finished construction and when it’s dry you can race it down the driveway.
+Paint your billy cart in exciting colors when you're finished with construction and when it's dry you can race it down the driveway.
 Just make sure to keep off the road.

 Swings are lots of fun.
 All you need is a tree and a bit of rope.